 Lastly, larger organizations that are looking to roll new acquired business units into their r2 certification may choose to undergo an i1 assessment in the first year for the new business unit and can then sync up the business unit with the larger validated assessment when they recertify.

 Wipfli can help you get certified

-Whether you choose the i1 or the r2, Wipfli can help you achieve certification.
+Whether you choose the i1 or the r2, Wipfli can help you achieve HITRUST Certification.
 We can guide you through a readiness assessment to identify and close gaps and prepare you for the validated assessment.
-As an authorized HITRUST External Assessor, we can also work with you on your validated assessment.
+As an Authorized HITRUST External Assessor, we can also work with you on your validated assessment.

-We’ve been helping organizations achieve HITRUST certification since 2013, when we were one of the first firms to become an authorized assessor.
+We’ve been helping organizations achieve HITRUST Certification since 2013, when we were one of the first firms to become an Authorized HITRUST External Assessor.
 Click here to learn how Wipfli can help you with your certification.